jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 how to automatically make a python test driven development environment
 ********************************************************************************************

 You made it this far and have become the greatest programmer in the world.
-Following the `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, I would write a program that contains all the steps above.
+Following the `The Do Not Repeat Yourself (DRY) Principle`_, I would write a program that contains all the steps above.
 I can then use it to make a Test Driven Development Environment any time I want without having to remember each step of the process

 * I exit the tests in the terminal by pressing ``ctrl`` + ``c`` on the keyboard
 * I type ``deactivate`` to deactivate the `virtual environment`_